DeeMainiac/SCR_Mod/README.md

 # DLC Support

 Got one or all of the DLCs?
-There are some SCPs that get more of their canon features if you have them.
+There are some SCPs and factions that get more of their canon features if you have them.
 Got Anomaly?
 Scroll down in the Entity Codex and check out all the SCPs!
 They'll reveal themselves when you see them for the first time.

 # Current SCPs